 Relief from Stomach Upsets

 Researches agreed that it can alleviate nausea, and vomiting due to motion sickness, as well as chemotherapy-induced nausea.
 It’s suggested that it is even better in relieving nausea and vomiting than over-the-counter drugs for motion sickness.
-Only 1 gram of ginger or 5-10 cm of fresh ginger, soaked in warm water is enough to relieve vomiting and nausea caused by motion sickness; while 0.5-1 gram of the rhizome can reduce the severity of chemotherapy-induced nausea to patients.
+Only 1 gram of ginger or 5-10 cm of fresh ginger soaked in warm water is enough to relieve vomiting and nausea caused by motion sickness, while 0.5-1 gram of the rhizome can reduce the severity of chemotherapy-induced nausea in patients.

 Studies also suggested that it is an effective and a safer relief for morning sickness and vomiting symptoms in pregnant women.
-Although pregnancy is rarely expected in a later age, but this could be a tip you can share with your loved ones and friends.
+Although pregnancy is rarely expected at a later age, this could be a tip you can share with your loved ones and friends.
 A severe case of intense nausea and vomiting called hyperemesis gravidum, which requires hospitalization of pregnant women, can be treated with just a small amount of ginger.
-What’s better, it carries no side effects to the fetus.
-Unlike with commercialized drugs for nausea and vomiting that might bring danger to pregnancy.
+What’s better, it carries no side effects to the fetus, unlike with commercialized drugs for nausea and vomiting that might bring danger to pregnancy.

 Prevents Colorectal Cancer

 Results from the Frontiers in Cancer Prevention Research suggest that gingerol, the compound also responsible for ginger’s unique flavor, can inhibit the growth of colorectal cancer cells in mice.
-Affirmative outcomes from the research prove the probable efficacy of ginger to control and prevent tumor growth in human.
-Professor Ann Bode, one of the research associates alleged, “These results strongly suggest that ginger compounds may be effective chemopreventive and/or chemotherapeutic agents for colorectal carcinoma.”
+Affirmative outcomes from the research prove ginger’s probable efficacy to control and prevent tumor growth in humans.
+Professor Ann Bode, one of the research associates, alleged, “These results strongly suggest that ginger compounds may be effective chemopreventive and/or chemotherapeutic agents for colorectal carcinoma.”

 Stops the Growth of Ovarian Cancer Cells

 Studies gathered by the University of Michigan also sighted the benefit of ginger in fighting ovarian cancer.
 Gingerol, one of ginger’s active ingredients, has proved to kill ovarian cancer cells by inducing cell death and self-digestion of the cancer cell.
-Its anti-oxidant, anti-inflammatory, and anti-tumor actions as well increase its effectiveness in preventing cancer cell growth.
-Furthermore, though conventional chemotherapeutic agents also have anti-tumor properties, cancer cells are more resistant to these drugs unlike with gingerol.
-Conductors of the study indicated that cancer cells are not resistant to ginger’s effect to these cells compared to conventional drugs.
+Its antioxidant, anti-inflammatory and anti-tumor actions as well increase its effectiveness in preventing cancer cell growth.
+Furthermore, though conventional chemotherapeutic agents also have anti-tumor properties, cancer cells are more resistant to these drugs than gingerol.
+The study’s conductors indicated that cancer cells are not resistant to ginger’s effect on these cells compared to conventional drugs.

 Boosts the Immune System

 It also boosts our immune system by triggering our sweat glands to initiate perspiration.
-Sweating does not only help in detoxification of harmful radicals and toxins but as well fights infections caused by some bacteria.
-The compound in our sweat that is responsible for fighting infections is called dermicidin.
-Dermidicin that is produced in our glands, travels to the surface of skin and protects us from invading microorganisms such as E. coli, Staphylococcus aureus and Candida albicans.
+Sweating helps in the detoxification of harmful radicals and toxins and fights infections caused by some bacteria.
+The compound in our sweat that is responsible for fighting infections is called dermcidin.
+Dermcidin that is produced in our glands travels to the surface of the skin and protects us from invading microorganisms such as E. coli, Staphylococcus aureus and Candida albicans.

 Selecting and Storing

-When buying ginger, it is preferable that you pick the freshest rhizome as it contains higher levels of gingerol, and other active compounds.
-Fresh gingers are produced in the market whole year round, so it’ll be easy for you to spot one.
-When picking up for a fresh piece, make sure it is smooth, firm and free of mold.
+When buying ginger, you should pick the freshest rhizome as it contains higher levels of gingerol and other active compounds.
+Fresh gingers are produced in the market the whole year-round, so it’ll be easy for you to spot one.
+When picking up a fresh piece, make sure it is smooth, firm and free of mold.
 There are two types of commercialized fresh ginger, mature and young.
-The mature ones usually have thicker skin, while the young, which is commonly sold in Asian markets, does not require peeling.
-When buying dried powder ginger products, as much as possible reach for those that are organically grown.
+The mature ones usually have thicker skin, while the young, commonly sold in Asian markets, does not require peeling.
+When buying dried powder ginger products, as much as possible, reach for those that are organically grown.

 You can store it in your refrigerator to prolong its freshness.
-Peeled fresh ginger when kept in the fridge could last to three weeks, while unpeeled gingers could last to 6 months.
+When kept in the fridge, peeled fresh ginger could last up to three weeks, while unpeeled gingers could last up to 6 months.

 It is a simple item that is also very easy to prepare!
 Watch this short video below and see how easy it is to use ginger!
 (6.04 minutes)

 You can also prepare a refreshing and healthy Lemon Ginger Detox drink!
-You just need a glass of water (boiled but cooled at room temperature or if you want it warm, you can use it too), the juice of half a lemon and grated ginger (1/2 inch knob, peeled).
-As much as possible use organic ginger and lemon to make the drink healthier!
+You need a glass of water (boiled but cooled at room temperature, or if you want it warm, you can use it too), the juice of half a lemon and grated ginger (1/2 inch knob, peeled).
+As much as possible, use organic ginger and lemon to make the drink healthier!